Saving money isn’t rocket science, but it can be challenging. Here are 10 truths about saving money.

 Spending money is relatable, its sexy and for much of what we purchase, people can see what we spend money on.
 Saving and investing on the other hand is not very sexy.
 The topic itself can elicit frustration, boredom and anger for some people because we would rather do anything else with our money than save it.

 What saving money does do is provide us with peace of mind.
 Something that is no extrinsically visible to the world, but is intrinsically important to our health and well being.
 During good financial times and a strong economy, saving money can seem irrelevant or even unnecessary.
-Due to the recency bias that we all encounter from time to time, we believe that what happened yesterday will also happen today and tomorrow.
+Due to bias that we all encounter from time to time, we believe that what happened yesterday will also happen today and tomorrow.
 We will not be let go from our jobs, we will not encounter a health issue that may make us unable to work for a time etc. On the contrary, we should try to save during the years of abundance in preparation for lean financial times.
-It is a lot harder to save on a reduced income than if incomes are favourably higher.
+It is a lot harder to save on a reduced income than if incomes are favorably higher.

 It is behind the scenes